revbayes/revbayes.github.io/tutorials/fbd_range/index.md

 The data summary for this first model, $\mathcal{D} = ( \\{ k_{i,j}, b_i, d_i, o_i \\}_{i \in 1...n, j \in 1...l})$, includes per interval fossil counts $ k_i,j$, lineage duration times, $b_i$ and $y_i$, and first appearance time $o_i$ for each range.
 Typically, we do not have information about times $b_i$ and $y_i$, but we can sample these using Markov Chain Monte Carlo (MCMC), thus accounting for the uncertainty associated with these ages.
-Although the age of the last appearance is not included in our data summary and is not required to calculate the likelihood, it is used to provide an upper limit (maximum age) for the extinction times $y_i$.
+Although the age of the last appearance is not included in our data summary and is not required to calculate the probability of observing our data, it is used to provide an upper limit (maximum age) for the extinction times $y_i$.

 ### Stratigraphic age uncertainty